ckalas/returnofthecups/README.md

 * sudo ln -sf eigen3/Eigen Eigen
 * sudo ln -sf eigen3/unsupported unsupport

-Preferably package manager (use homebrew on OSX) - this ensures that dependencies are correctly installed.
+Preferably use a package manager (use homebrew on OSX) - this ensures that dependencies are correctly installed.

 ###FILES